 Life Insurance For Ex Smokers

-Do not put life-insurance off until you quit.
-Purchase life insurance now because of the importance of having it outweighs the gamble of not having it.
+Do not put life insurance off until you quit.
+Purchase life insurance now because the importance of having it outweighs the gamble of not having it.

 Use that monthly premium as a motivation to quit smoking!
 Then 12 months after you have been smoke-free, call PinnacleQuote and we can re-eval your current policy.